Willow (1988 film): Plot

-Willow sends Meegosh home and continues the journey in the company of two brownies.
+Willow sends Meegosh home and continues the journey in the company of two brownies, Franjean and Rool.
 At a tavern, he re-encounters Madmartigan, who is disguising himself as a woman to hide from his lover's husband Llug.
 Sorsha and Kael's soldiers arrive, but Madmartigan is revealed as a man to Llug, who starts a brawl which helps Willow and Madmartigan escape with Elora.

 Madmartigan allows Willow to follow him to the lake where Raziel lives.
 They are captured soon thereafter, along with Raziel, who had been turned into a possum by Bavmorda.
 Willow tries to restore her, but turns her into a rook instead.
-One of the brownies accidentally doses Madmartigan with love dust, causing him to declare his undying love to a skeptical Sorsha.
+Franjean accidentally doses Madmartigan with love dust, causing him to declare his undying love to a skeptical Sorsha.
 Fleeing, Willow's party finds Airk and the remnants of his army.
 When the Nockmaar army pursues, Madmartigan takes Sorsha hostage, and they flee once more, but Sorsha manages to escape.

 Willow's party arrives at Tir Asleen, only to find it cursed and overrun with trolls.
 Kael's army arrives, and Madmartigan and Willow attempt to fend them off.
-Willow accidentally turns a troll into an Eborsisk, a giant two-headed monster, with his wand, and in the ensuing chaos, Kael captures Elora.
+Willow turns Raziel into a goat and accidentally turns a troll into an Eborsisk, a giant two-headed monster, and in the ensuing chaos, Kael captures Elora.
 Sorsha, realizing she loves Madmartigan, defects to his side.
 Airk's army arrives, but Kael escapes with Elora and makes his way to Nockmaar Castle, where Bavmorda prepares a ritual to banish Elora into oblivion.

 Willow's party and Airk's army travel to Nockmaar Castle, but upon their arrival, Bavmorda casts a spell turning them all into pigs.
 Willow, having used the wand to protect himself, finally restores Raziel to her human form.
 She reverses Bavmorda's spell, and Willow's army manages to trick their way into the castle.
 Kael slays Airk, and Madmartigan avenges him, while Willow, Sorsha, and Raziel confront Bavmorda in the ritual chamber.
 Bavmorda incapacitates Raziel and Sorsha.
 Willow uses sleight-of-hand to trick Bavmorda into thinking he made Elora vanish.
-Bavmorda, unnerved, moves to attack him, but is destroyed by her own dark magic during the Ritual.
+Bavmorda, unnerved, moves to attack him, but accidentally completes the ritual while standing next to the altar, banishing herself.